railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 select them, is the order in which they will be displayed.

 If you do not wish to export your data just yet, or would like to use the same fields for future exports, you have the option to save these settings.
-To do that, click :guilabel:`Save List` and give your export a name.
+To do that, click :guilabel:`Save fields List` and give your export a name.

 Then click :guilabel:`Export` and save the resulting :file:`data.csv` file somewhere accessible - perhaps your desktop.
 You can open that file in a spreadsheet program or a text editor.